-When cannabis is legal, The City of Red Deer will be responsible for enforcing municipal requirements for smoking and vaping of cannabis in public.
-Provincial regulations will be enforced by the AGLC.
+The City of Red Deer is responsible for enforcing municipal requirements for smoking and vaping of cannabis in public.
+Provincial regulations are enforced by the AGLC.

 The federal government is responsible for regulating the growing of cannabis at home.
-When cannabis is legal, adults who are 18 or older can grow up to four cannabis plants, per residence (household) for personal use.
+Adults who are 18 or older can grow up to four cannabis plants, per residence (household) for personal use.

 Renters, or people living in condos or multi-family dwellings, may be restricted from growing cannabis in their homes based on rules in rental agreements or condominium bylaws.

 If you have specific questions, please call us at 403-342-8111, and we will get you to the right department and people who can answer your specific questions.